 But it’s also something that can prevent us from doing things even if those things could potentially be good for us in the long run.

 Fear can keep us stationary or stuck because fear’s primary goal is to keep us safe.

 Because fear keeps us safe we will often stay too long in situations that aren’t good for us because we allow fear to tell us we won’t be able to get the things we need if we let go of what we have.
 For me, the fear of not being able to find another job or not having enough money made me stay in a job that at various points has been boring, miserable, and toxic.

 However, so many people in my life have told me to quit.
 Friends.
 Family.
 My husband.
 My therapist.
-My audience watching videos.
+Even my audience watching videos.
 My mastermind group.
 Everyone said I should quit and pursue this creator thing because it seemed to make me happy and fulfilled while my job only made me miserable.